SmartPracticeschool/SBSPS-Challenge-2671-Sentiment-analysis-of-COVID-19-tweets-Visualization-dashboard/Sentiment Analysis/Image/README.md

-This folder comtains the images used in our python code for creating a mask.
+This folder contains the images used in our python code for creating a mask.
 This mask was used to generate the wordcloud.